rameshkumarnunna/BigData-Hive-TwitterDataAnalysis/README.md

 d.
 What is the polarity score for each tweet that was posted?
 Does the tweet have a positive or negative sentiment?

-Hint: Use the dictionary.txt for the score
+----Use the dictionary.txt for the score

 Note: Include the date in the format ’yyyy-mm-dd’, with tweet id, user name and the score.